> Our review guidelines

 Hide the bike: place the bike in shrubbery or behind a large object or structure.
 Thieves can only steal what they see.
 Ideally, put it somewhere far from vehicular access.

-Flatten a tire: if you have a pump on you, especially an electric pump or C02 cartridge, release all the air from one of your tires.
+Flatten a tire: if you have a pump on you, of course.
+Release all the air from one of your tires, then pump again when you want to set off again.

 Ride a cheap bike: don’t use an expensive bike for errands.
 Career bike thieves know the value of bikes and a certain amount of risk assessment goes on.